-It will help to prevent injury.
+Prevents injury.
 Your joints have more range of motion if you are more flexible.
 If you twist your ankle or fall of the curb, being more flexible can keep you from a long recovery.

-You will experience less back and hip pain, because your glutes, hamstrings, quads and IT bands will be more pliable.
+Experience less back and hip pain, because your glutes, hamstrings, quads and IT bands will be more pliable.

 Your shoulders and neck won’t hurt so much because your pecs and trapezius muscles will be stretched out.

-You will experience the benefits of stress relief through the deep breathing techniques of flexibility training.
+Experience the benefits of stress relief through the deep breathing techniques of flexibility training.

-You will have better posture because flexibility training will keep your chest and hips opened up.
+Have better posture because flexibility training will keep your chest and hips opened up.